Slavery in the 21st century: Forced migrant labor

 In October 2019 Qatar abolished Kafala system and introduced basic minimum wage and wage protection system for migrant workers.
 Under these reforms workers can change jobs without employer's permission and are now paid basic minimum wage regardless of their nationality.
 The basic minimum wage is set to 1,000 QAR and allowances for food and accommodation must be provided by employers which is 300 QAR and 500 QAR respectively.
 Moreover, Qatar introduced a wage protection system to ensure the employers are complying with the reforms.
 The wage protection system monitors the workers in the private sector.
 This new system has reduced wage abuses and disputes among migrant labours.

+Another prominent example of modern slavery occurred in Russia from the late 1990s to the mid-2010s.
+Known as the "Golyanovo slaves" case, this trafficking operation ran in the capital city of Moscow for nearly two decades.
+Numerous victims, predominantly women, some of whom were underage, native to Central Asian countries including Kazakhstan, Kyrgyzstan, and Uzbekistan, were lured to Russia and subjected to forced labor and sexual exploitation by the Istanbekov family.
+The perpetrators originated from Shymkent, Kazakhstan, which was also the hometown of the majority of the victims.
+The severity of the case drew international attention from the United Nations and the United States Department of State, while the European Court of Human Rights (ECHR) conducted an eight-year investigation into the matter.
+Victims were subjected to extreme violence resulting in severe disabilities.
+Several victims, including children, were reportedly killed.
+Female victims faced sexual abuse, and their children, born as a result of rape, were also subjected to violent treatment.
+The trafficking operation was shielded by corrupt local police officers and facilitated by complicit officials in Kazakhstan.
+Furthermore, the criminal network was reportedly linked to other illicit activities, including drug trafficking, bootlegging, and financial crimes.
+Notably, the exploitation took place in a standard residential neighborhood of Moscow, with local residents remaining largely unaware of the crimes occurring in their vicinity.